 How Low of a Temperature Can Peas Stand?

-Peas are able to do just fine in temperatures as low as 28 F. If temperatures do not fall down below this mark, peas and pea seedlings will be just fine.
+Peas are able to do just fine in temperatures as low as 28 F. (-2 C.) If temperatures don’t fall below this mark, peas and pea seedlings will be just fine.

-Between 28 F. and 20 F. peas can survive the cold, but will suffer some damage.
-But this is assuming that the cold happens without an insulating blanket of snow.
+When temps are between 20 and 28 F. (-2 to -6 C.) peas can survive the cold but will suffer some damage.
+(This is assuming that the cold happens without an insulating blanket of snow.)

-If snow has fallen and has covered the peas, the peas can take temperatures as low as 10 F. or even 5 F. without suffering too much damage.
+If snow has fallen and has covered the peas, the plants can toelrate temperatures as low as 10 F. or even 5 F. (-15 to -12 C.) without suffering too much damage.

-Peas grow best in temperatures of no higher that 70 F. during the day and no lower than 50 F. at night.
+Peas grow best in temperatures no higher than 70 F. (21 C.) during the day and no lower than 50 F. (10 C.) at night.
 Peas will grow and produce outside of these temperatures though, as these are only the best conditions under which to grow them.